decentralized-identity/universal-resolver/implementations/java/README.md

 ### Docker

-Both the Web Resolver and the individual drivers for **did:sov**, **did:btcr**, and **did:bsk** can be built and deployed as Docker containers.
+Both the Web Resolver and the individual drivers for **did:sov**, **did:btcr**, and **did:stack** can be built and deployed as Docker containers.

 How to build:

-	docker build -f ./docker/Dockerfile-driver-did-btcr . -t uni-resolver-driver-did-btcr docker build -f ./docker/Dockerfile-driver-did-bsk . -t uni-resolver-driver-did-bsk docker build -f ./docker/Dockerfile-driver-did-sov . -t uni-resolver-driver-did-sov
+	docker build -f ./docker/Dockerfile-driver-did-btcr . -t uni-resolver-driver-did-btcr docker build -f ./docker/Dockerfile-driver-did-stack . -t uni-resolver-driver-did-stack docker build -f ./docker/Dockerfile-driver-did-sov . -t uni-resolver-driver-did-sov

 How to run:

 	docker run -p 8081:8080 uni-resolver-driver-did-btcr
-	docker run -p 8081:8080 uni-resolver-driver-did-bsk
+	docker run -p 8081:8080 uni-resolver-driver-did-stack
 	docker run -p 8082:8080 uni-resolver-driver-did-sov

 ### About